| Cataract Surgery Technique

 floppy iris syndrome comes from ophthalmologists

 John R. Campbell and David F. Chang.
+Campbell first suggested the association after

 noticing "floppy irides" during cataract removal,